dofl/PiCam/README.md

 Picam.py
 - Takes images based on motion detection
 - Automatically changes day/night settings based on your local sunset/sunrise
+- Camera LED on/off during the night/day (neighbour friendly)

 In combination with the storageController.sh script:
 - The picam.py script writes the images to a 32 MB RAMdisk for optimal speed